Last revised: November 4, 2022

 Technically, the first railroad ever chartered in America was the New Jersey Railroad Company of 1815 by Colonel John Stevens.
 However, it never actually began construction until 1832.

-As such, the distinction of the first railroad chartered, built, and operated was the Granite Railway Company established on March 4, 1826.
+As such, the distinction of the first railroad chartered, built, and operated was the Granite Railway Company.
+The little line was chartered on March 4, 1826.

-Hoping to easily transport the movement of granite between Quincy and the Neponset River at Milton its builders initially intended it only to furnish the needed stone to complete the Bunker Hill Monument project.
+Hoping to easily transport the movement of granite between Quincy and the Neponset River at Milton its builders, led by Gridley Bryant, initially intended it only to furnish the needed stone to complete the Bunker Hill Monument project.